freezefawn/pluralsurvivalguide/communication.md

 You might find that stopping and stepping back that much to be counterproductive to listening for your system.
 If you are unable to discern quickly/easily if a given intentional thought has your ownership or not and hold back *only* the intentional thoughts that feel like you, then it may be best to not take the previously stated approach.

 Instead, meditation exercises that are merely for just being aware of thoughts in your mind without trying to reduce your conscious thoughts may be more effective at letting you hear your headmates, especially at first.

+### Visualization

+Skill that can aid communication techniques.
+Visualization, if you are not aphantasic is very useful as an aid for many system skills.

 ### Getting Their Attention